-On June 27, the ISO and NSTAR filed a non-conforming LGIA between the ISO, NSTAR and Exelon West Medway II.
+On August 15, the FERC accepted a non-conforming LGIA between the ISO, NSTAR and Exelon West Medway II.
 The LGIA is non-conforming in that it contains limited deviations from the pro forma LGIA necessary to recognize that the Interconnection Facilities are jointly owned and used by Exelon West Medway, LLC, and are not for the sole use of Exelon West Medway II, LLC.
-A June 14, 2016 effective date was requested.
-Comments on this filing were due on or before July 18; none were filed.
-This matter is pending before the FERC.
+The LGIA was accepted effective as of June 14, 2016, as requested.
+Unless the August 15 order is challenged, this proceeding will be concluded.
 If there are questions on this matter, please contact Pat Gerity (860-275-0533; pmgerity@daypitney.com).